Welcome to today's edition of the Rush 24-7 podcast.

 Some of them get on television all the time, but they only get one out of 100 votes.

-And what the realization that swept over me last night was I predicted to you, and I think actually I did predict this.
+And what the realization that swept over me last night was, remember I predicted to you, and I think, actually, I did predict this.

-That when we get a Supreme Court nominee, whether confirmed or not, that's when reality's gonna set in that these guys on the Democratic Party realize that they have lost.
+And I'm almost always right that sometimes I can't remember all the predictions, but I do remember actually made this that when we get a Supreme Court nominee, whether confirmed or not, that's when reality is going to set in that these guys on the Democratic Party realize that they have lost.

-And not only have they lost, folks, if you look at the predictable responses from the usual suspects, Nahrol, People for the American Way, Ted Kennedy, they're saying they're saying about Roberts, everything they were saying during the day about Edith Clement.
+And not only have they lost, folks, if you look at the predictable responses from the usual suspects, NARAL, People for the American Way, Ted Kennedy, they're saying about Roberts, everything they were saying during the day about Edith Clement.

 The way that they're going to go after this guy is pretty much the same that they're going to go after or have gone after everybody else.